kivulallo/attendance-app-server-public/README.md

 * Once the training is done, it sends a notification message to the MQTT channel the clients (RPis) are subscribed to.
 * The RPi clients will download the updated training file with the new face information and reload themselves.

-# attendance-app-server

-This code meant to be run on a Debian Linux server with OpenCV 4.1.2 + OpenCV Contrib installed.
-Also python3 with numpy and all necessary libraries.

-This part is listening for uploaded files from mobile phones.
-After new images were uploaded, it will start an OpenCV face training to create a trainer file with learnt face data.
-After training file is done, it will send an MQTT message to be received by the Pi.
-This is the notification that tells the Pi that a new trainer file is available and ready to download.

 ## How to run:

 ```$ python3 imagesWatcher.py [folderToWatch]```<br>